Code-Institute-Submissions/Gymshop/README.md

 For this I used Gitpod to deploy my project.

 - First create a [heroku](https://dashboard.heroku.com/apps) account and create a app - The name is up to you: mine was operation-gym.
-Select a region closest to you - mine was europe
+Select a region closest to you - mine was Europe
 - This assumes you already have a Stripe account. if not create one [here](https://stripe.com/)
 - In heroku, under *resources tab* > *Add-ons*, search for postgress and add it.
-Select Hobby-Dev as your plan - should be free
+Select Hobby-Dev. as your plan - should be free
     - Go to settings and ensure there is a variable called "DATABASE_URL"

 - Product data needs to be imported